tuvo1106/aws-primer/certified_cloud_practitioner.md

   - CloudWatch Alarms - triggers notifications based on metrics
   - CloudWatch Dashboard - create visualizations based on metrics
 - **CloudSearch**
-  - Search engine, you have an ecommerce website and you want to add a search bar
+  - Search engine, you have an e-commerce website and you want to add a search bar

 ---